 Saint David - Patron Saint of Wales

 Saint David, Britain's only native born patron saint, has strong links with Ceredigion.
-His mother, Non, was a nun and possibly the daughter of a local chieftain, and may even have been the niece of King Arthur.
+His mother, Non, was a nun and possibly the daughter of a local chieftain, and according to some, may even have been the niece of King Arthur.
 His father was Sant, son of Ceredig ap Cunedda, King of Ceredigion.

 According to Rhygyfarch, St David's 11th century biographer, before Dewi Sant was born, his father was told by an angel to collect three things while out hunting: a stag, a salmon and a swarm of bees, creatures that represent the three elements of earth, water and air.

 The present Victorian era church at Henfynyw, near Aberaeron, is the site of an ancient monastery.
 Henfynyw, translates as 'Old Menevia'.
 The site overlooks Cardigan Bay and according to tradition, this is where the young St David was raised.
 Nearby is a spring known as Fynnon Ddewi ( St David's Well).
 To the north of Aberaron, perched on a hill is Llanddewi Aberarth.
 There are unusual carved stones in the church porch.